mbdeaton/tone-spiral/README.md

 # Tone Spiral

-I wanted to explore the physics of sound.
+I want to visually explore the physics of sound.

-For any vibrating medium (string, drumhead, air) the wavelength of each higher octave is double the length of the fundamental.
+For any vibrating medium (string, drumhead, air) the wavelength of each higher octave is half the length of the fundamental.
 Therefore a logarithmic spiral (having growth coefficient 2) presents each octave as a full 360&#176; rotation.
 This gives me some interesting properties to
 explore: